 Causes of Chronic Constipation

-Most common cause of constipation is a poor diet that is low in fibre and rich in processed foods such as white carbohydrates, sugar, and unsaturated fats.
-People consuming high-fibre foods are less likely to become constipated.
+The most common cause of constipation is a poor diet that is low in fiber and rich in processed foods such as white carbohydrates, sugar, and unsaturated fats.
+People consuming high-fiber foods are less likely to become constipated.